nickjalbert/reading/PAPERS.md

   receptor.
 There exists a non-linear function `g` relating average light intensity with size.

+* Interesting to note: once distributions aren't standard (e.g. normal or otherwise well known) you can't represent them compactly with summary statistics.
+It seems likely there has to be some sort of approximation going on in the brain.

+* Also interesting: calculating the bayesian normalization term (the denominator) seems difficult for neural systems (also, not super straightforward for computer systems, either).

+* Suggests that instead of find the whole posterior, we just find the most likely size of the food item given the sensor reading.
+This is claimed to be much more plausible to implement in neural circuits.

+* Importantly, the value that maximizes the likelihood (phi) does not depend on the denominator so we can not consider it.
+Take the natural log of the numerator `p(u | phi) * p(phi)` to get `ln(p(u | phi)) + ln(p(phi))`.

 ## [The free-energy principle: a unified brain theory?](https://www.fil.ion.ucl.ac.uk/~karl/The%20free-energy%20principle%20A%20unified%20brain%20theory.pdf)
 ### Karl Friston